 Each patient has the right to a pain-free life.
 When properly managed, pain leads to patient comfort, proper role function, and satisfaction.
 The hospital shall develop and implement a policy and procedures for screening, assessment, reassessment, and management of pain processes.
+The policy addresses at least the following:

-- a) Pain screening tools suitable for different patient populations as per the hospital scope, i.e., tools for adults, pediatrics, neonates, and cognitively impaired patients. - b) Complete pain assessment elements that include pain intensity, character, location, frequency, and duration. - c) Frequency of pain reassessments. - d) Pain management protocols. - e) Competent staff responsible for pain management.
+a) Pain screening tools suitable for different patient populations as per the hospital scope, i.e., tools for adults, pediatrics, neonates, and cognitively impaired patients.

+b) Complete pain assessment elements that include pain intensity, character, location, frequency, and duration.

+- c) Frequency of pain reassessments.

+- d) Pain management protocols.

+- e) Competent staff responsible for pain management.